CityBaseInc/airbrake_client/README.md

 Optional configuration arguments:

-  * `:environment` - (binary or function returning binary) the deployment environment; used to set `notice.context.environment`.
-See the "Setting the environment" section below.
+  * `:context_environment` - (binary or function returning binary) the
+    deployment environment; used to set `notice.context.environment`.
+See the "Setting the environment in the context" section below.
+    * This was formerly `:environment`, and this can still be used.
   * `:filter_parameters` - (list of strings) filters parameters that may map to sensitive data such as passwords and tokens.
   * `:filter_headers` - (list of strings) filters HTTP headers.